 Many of the Anglo children attend after school clubs and informal learning programs through the Matnas (community center) and private venues.

-Reliable and regular bus service is also available to residents who commute to Tel Aviv and Jerusalem.
+Reliable and regular bus service is also available to residents who commute to Tel Aviv, Jerusalem and Beitar.

-The Har Tuv industrial park is a 10 minute drive from the Rama.
+The Har Tuv industrial park is a 10 minute drive from the Ramah.
 There is limited bus service there.

 Many of the city's residents commute to work in other cities, including Rechovot, Kiryat Gat, Be'er Sheva, Ashdod, Lod, Yavne, Modi'in, and Rishon LeTzion.
 Reliable (if relatively infrequent) bus service is available to many of these locations.

-In addition, there are van services, employer-provided transportation, and ride-sharing programs.
-However, in reality, most people tend to depend on personal vehicles for most of their transportation needs.
+Van services, employer-provided transportation, and ride-sharing programs are all common means of transportation, however, most people tend to depend on personal vehicles for most of their transportation needs.

-Olim Services Ramat Beit Shemesh has a large percentage of olim from all over the world, and the old-timers are eager to help the more recent arrivals.
+Ramat Beit Shemesh has a large percentage of Olim from all over the world, and the old-timers are eager to help the more recent arrivals.
 Newer Olim report that they are warmly welcomed into the community, with numerous Shabbat invitations, food, advice, and 'hand-holding'.

-Amenities / Services Ramat Beit Shemesh has a large central shopping district with Kupot Holim (health-care providers), banks, supermarkets, bakeries, cell-phone stores, clothing stores, and more, and several smaller supermarkets scattered throughout.
+Ramat Beit Shemesh has a large central shopping district with Kupot Holim (health-care providers), banks, supermarkets, bakeries, cell-phone stores, clothing stores, and more.
+Several smaller supermarkets are scattered throughout the area.

-The matnas offers many after school activities, as well as library with a large selection of English titles.
+The Matnas offers many after-school activities, as well as a library with a large selection of English titles.